Site logo

 Some banks and services will advertise “free” transfers but the exchange rate offered will cover their costs.

 Also important to note, when using your bank to send money overseas there are usually fees charged by the receiving bank.
 The fees charged can be as high as $50 for the hassle of dealing with your overseas incoming funds.
-These fees does not occur with a transfer company because they have a bank in the receiving country and simply pay the receiving bank in the local currency.
+These fees do not occur with a transfer company because they have a bank in the receiving country and simply pay the receiving bank in the local currency.

 Speed

-Also don't miss our other money related info:
+Also, don’t miss our other money-related info:

-3. Western Union and Travelex
+Western Union and Travelex

-WesternUnion and Travelex are well-known companies that provide similar services.
+Western Union and Travelex are well-known companies that provide similar services.
 Sending money through either Western Union or Travelex generally involves in-person cash transactions.

 The countries you can send money overseas between is generally not limited.
 Expensive compared to dedicated online transfer companies and even banks.